Chicago Hospital for Women and Children: History

 On May 8, 1865, Mary Harris Thompson founded the Chicago Hospital for Women and Children because women were not yet permitted to be on any of Chicago's hospital staffs.
 Thompson's objective was to serve widows and orphans of Civil War soldiers who had died in battle.
 The hospital depended upon the aid of wealthy Chicago women and the support of several medical men.
 The laywomen raised funds and managed all administrative work.
 The medical men became consulting physicians who aided Thompson in her medical and surgical practice.
 These doctors provided Thompson and her institution with the stamp of medical approval required because of a widespread prejudice against women physicians.

 With the rapid inflow of patients and Thompson's desire to expand women's roles in the medical field, the hospital underwent some changes.
 The first facility was small, with fourteen beds, a dispensary, and a pharmacy.
 During the first five years the hospital treated about two hundred patients and more than five hundred patients visited the dispensary.
 By July 1869 the facility was not large enough for the amount of incoming patients, so the hospital moved to new quarters with sixteen beds and a larger dispensary.
+By August 1965, the facility had grown to house 112 beds.
 Thompson and a fellow doctor, William H. Byford, founded Woman's Hospital Medical College and classes began in 1870.
 The faculty consisted of nine physicians.

 After the school moved its quarters closer to the hospital in October, of 1871, the Great Chicago Fire destroyed the buildings of the college, the hospital, and the homes of most of the faculty.
 The hospital reopened immediately for burned and sick patients in a private home on Adams Street in Chicago.
 The college continued classes in an Adams Street residence a few blocks from the hospital.
 In 1873, the Relief Aid Society of Chicago donated $25,000 for a new building and the hospital reopened that same year along with the dispensary.
 A house was purchased, renovated, and enlarged for the hospital's construction.
 A building on the grounds became the medical college and offered Thompson the opportunity to provide training for female nurses.
 The nursing program was not initiated until 1874 because of limited space.
 In 1871, the newly established Woman's Hospital Medical College (later renamed the Chicago Woman's Medical College and then the Northwestern University Woman's Medical School) provided Chicago women with access to formal medical education.
 Women medical students relied on the hospital for clinical observations and demonstrations.
 Graduates of the school, who seldom gained appointments in male hospitals, became interns, residents, and attending physicians in the hospital.